COP27: India insists on new global climate finance target by 2024 | Science-Environment

 ''Clearly, the need for climate finance is immense even when estimates have not completely captured the identified needs, especially that for adaptation,'' the Indian side said.

-On the other hand, the developing countries would seek commitment to finance and technology needed to address climate change and resulting disasters.
+On the other hand, developing countries would seek commitment from rich countries to provide finance and technology needed to address climate change and resulting disasters.

+The Indian delegation highlighted that access to finance at the market rate for climate action will lead to considerable stress on the finances of developing countries.

+''Going ahead, if ambitious climate targets have to be achieved, these need to be backed by intentions reflected by ambitious, appropriate, and reasonable access to financial resources by developing countries.

 It said discussions within the technical expert dialogues in 2023 should focus mainly on the quantum, recognising the urgency of such discussions for developing countries.